 9).
 Don’t go near a Peepal Tree at Night

 Resting under a Peepal tree at night is strictly forbidden because Peepal trees are thought to be haunted by scary ghosts after sunset.
-The carbon dioxide released by the Peepal at night must have been the source of this belief.
+It’s likely that our ancestors were aware of photosynthesis and the repercussions of breathing in carbon dioxide at night.
+A legend of ghosts was consequently created around peepal trees, discouraging people from going near them at night.
 Or perhaps our forefathers were alarmed by the falling drops that resulted from the guttation process during the summer.
 Regrettably, it has devolved into superstition.

 10).
 Don’t Step Out During Eclipse

 If proper precautions are not taken, a solar eclipse can cause blindness and retinal burns.
 However, in India, we took it a step further and now consider them a bad omen.
+Based on their observations, our forefathers most likely concluded that going out during an eclipse was not a good idea.
 During the eclipse, people will not leave their homes, will not cook or eat food, and will instead pray.
 Pregnant women are especially advised not to step outside during the eclipse to protect their unborn children from skin diseases.

 11).
 Shaking Legs may Result in a Loss of Wealth

-Leg shaking is more than just a sign of nervousness and anxiety.
-If you continue to shake your legs, prosperity will flow away from you.
+In India, shaking one’s legs is more than just a sign of nervousness and anxiety.
+Prosperity is supposed to flow away from you if you shake your legs.
+It’s possible that the superstition arose from the old belief that shaking your leg denotes idleness, which is also a deterrent to wealth.
 So, if you don’t want to lose your fortune, stop fidgeting.